RikdeBoer/BotBattler-JS/README.md

   value the form refuses to be submitted!
   The specific value is a random non-guessable, non-reusable number that is different every time the page is served.
-Only when the bot has 1) Javascript turned on, 2) does NOT attempt to fill out the invisible REQUIRED field and
+Only when the bot has 1) Javascript turned on, 2) does *not* attempt to fill out the invisible *required* field and
   3) waits at least 5 seconds (configurable) before pressing Submit, will the bot get through like a human would.
-That's a tough ask for a bot and most will fail.
+That's a tough ask for a bot and most bots will fail.

+  **Can I use BotBattler-JS in combination with other spam blockers?**
+  Yes you can.
+Be aware that most spam blockers operate on the serverside, whereas BotBattler-JS is a clientside solution.
+This means that when BotBattler traps a bot, the server and therefore any serverside spam blockers will never know about it and will have no work to do.
+  Just listen to the sound of silence!

   **Console error**
   In the Chrome and Safari browsers you may see a message like this in the
   console: